 Mononeuropathy

-There are two types of mononeuropathy, cranial and peripheral.
+There are two types of mononeuropathy: cranial and peripheral.
 Cranial mononeuropathy affects the nerves in your head, while peripheral causes nerve damage in the limbs or torso.

-Mononeuropathy can result from injuries to a single axon that transmits messages along its length down one side of the body (unlike polyneuropathies where multiple axons are damaged).
+Mononeuropathy can result from injuries to a single axon that transmits messages along its length down one side of the body (unlike polyneuropathies, where multiple axons are damaged).
 Mononeuropathic pain is often stabbing and severe as opposed to dull, throbbing sensations caused by polyneuritis.

 The main symptoms are pain in the feet, numbness in the toes or foot, and pain while walking.
-But the symptoms are different depending on the type of neuropathy you have.
+However, the symptoms are different depending on the type of neuropathy you have.
 One of the most common types is peripheral neuropathy.

 Peripheral neuropathy is a type of neuropathy that happens when there is nerve damage to the peripheral nerves.

-This type of neuropathy usually affects both sides of your body, in different areas at different times such as:
+This type of neuropathy usually affects both sides of your body in different areas at different times, such as:

 - tightness or tingling sensations in any parts of your body

-- a pins and needles sensation where you may feel like an electric shock passed through the area.
+- A pins and needles sensation where you may feel like an electric shock passed through the area.
 It can feel like a pain or cramp.

 - numbness or reduced nerve sensitivity

-It's yet not sure how diabetic neuropathy is caused but it's speculated that the causes are either uncontrolled high blood sugar or still unknown.
+It's yet not sure how diabetic neuropathy is caused, but it's speculated that the causes are either uncontrolled high blood sugar or still unknown.

-The risk factors for developing complications like neuropathy from diabetes may be genetic, environmental (obesity), metabolic disturbances and poor glycemic control.
+The risk factors for developing complications like neuropathy from diabetes may be genetic, environmental (obesity), metabolic disturbances, and poor glycemic control.
 In addition to nerve damage, experiencing frequent episodes of hypoglycemia can also cause neuronal dysfunction.

 Poor glycemic control